This grammar exercise tests your understanding of basic grammar rules. Answer the following questions.

 Wrong!

-4The negative form of will is ...............
+4The negative form of "will" is ............... .

 Wrong!

-5Which of the following sentences is grammatically correct?
+5Which sentence is grammatically correct?

 Wrong!